Midnight Sun In Iceland : Activities, Myths and Tips

 How to sleep when the sun never go down?

-Sleeping during the long days in a tent or a van can be a really good experience but if you really want to sleep and you are not used to the light, I advise you to invest in a good sleeping mask.
+Sleeping during the long days in a tent or a van can be a really good experience.
+But if you really want to sleep and you are not used to the light, I advise you to invest in a good sleeping mask.

-How many times have I woke up and been so awake, and looked at the time to see that it’s actually 3 in the morning.
+How many times have I woke up and been so awake, and looked at the time to see that it’s actually 3 o'clock in the morning.
 It is impossible to go back to sleep.
 The only advantage is that it makes days way longer!

 As we anticipate a lot, we have planned everything for you to have great nights in our kuku van and offer kuku sleeping masks in the extras.

 All of our vans are also equipped with curtains for you to have sweet dreams.